galaxyproject/galaxy-hub/src/events/gcc2019/training/index.md

 Training on a wide range of topics will be offered before *and during* the GCC2019 meeting.

-**Training topics are determined by the community via a [nomination](https://docs.google.com/forms/d/1fBPjEmw7Td52rhBnC0SvflnQCD7Ue5IMJ9RkM0SjnYg/) and voting process.**
+**Training topics are determined by the community via a [nomination](https://docs.google.com/forms/d/1fBPjEmw7Td52rhBnC0SvflnQCD7Ue5IMJ9RkM0SjnYg/) and voting process.
+The topic nomination deadline has been extended to 15 January.**

 # Training Topic Nominations